About the Project

 How long will the study take?

-The Tier 1 Environmental Impact Statement (EIS) will take approximately four years and is scheduled to be completed mid-2015.
+The Tier 1 Environmental Impact Statement (EIS) will take approximately four years and is scheduled to be completed late 2016.
 See the project phasing infomation and schedule.

 What is happening on the Project now?